Knitting Needle Sizes Old And New

 The new sizing standard is more consistent than the old sizing standard.
 This is because the new sizing standard is based on millimeters, which is a standardized unit of measurement.
 Thus, all size 3 knitting needles are the same size, regardless of the brand.

-See also How Much Paint To Paint Kitchen Cabinets
+See also How To Update Melamine Kitchen Cabinets

 The old sizing standard is more intuitive than the new sizing standard.
 This is because the old sizing standard is based on inches, which is a familiar unit of measurement.
 The new sizing standard is less intuitive, as it is based on millimeters, which is not a familiar unit of measurement.